Kipoi Tonny Nsubuga

 Kipoi Tonny Nsubuga (born 26 June 1978), also known as Tony Kipoi, was a member of the ninth Parliament of Uganda from 2011 until 2014, representing Bubulo West Constituency in Manafwa District.
 A member of the National Resistance Movement (NRM), he was elected with 72% of the vote.
 As of April 2018, he is facing a court martial for treason, among other charges.

-Early life

-Kipoi was born in Bunefule–Bugobero subcounty.
-His father was a policeman who died when Kipoi was still a young boy, and his mother a domestic worker.
-As a child, he was constantly moving between Mbale, Nairobi and Kampala.
-He has three brothers, Michael, Robert and Joseph.
-Kipoi is also referred to by his initials TK and his clan name Kipoi.